danielbalagula/plainview-class/README.md

 - Should we implement tags?
 - What font do we want arguments to use?
 - What restrictions will we place on user input? (word length, characters, allowable words, etc.)
+- Do we want edges to be curved or rigid?
+Rigid